 Faculty meetings are scheduled once each month September through May.
-Meetings are scheduled for a 1/2 day.
-Meetings are indispensable for our faculty.
+Meetings will be held on Wednesdays after school.
+Faculty meetings are indispensable for our faculty.
 They provide us with time to pray, discuss, work, and socialize together.
-In order to accomplish this, dismissal for students will be at 11:55 a.m./12:00 p.m.
+If we ever need to dismiss on an half day for a faculty meeting, dismissal for students will be at 11:55 a.m./12:00 p.m.
+Preschool dismissal will take place at 11:30 AM.
 Please be prompt in picking up your child.